kanishkegb/kanishkegb.github.io/_posts/2018-12-21-ship-air-wake.md

 ---

-When a ship moves on a, we can clearly see a water wake right behind it.
+When a ship moves on a water surface, we can clearly see a water wake right behind it.
 Its size and the shape depends on various factors such as the size of the ship, propeller configuration, or the shape of the ship hull.

 Though we cannot see it, the air behind the ship also makes an air-wake.